great-expectations/great_expectations/docs/docusaurus/docs/get_support.md

 :::note Support during the holiday season

 Customer support is available from December 25 to December 29, 2023.
-If you request support after December 29, the Developer Relations team will respond when they return in the first week of January 2024.
+If you request support after December 29, the Developer Relations team will respond when they return the first week of January 2024.

 :::